-We all know standard motor truck carrier insurance provides protection for your cargo and by default, your business.
-What you may not know is that standard motor carrier insurance might not provide the coverage you think it does.
+We all know that standard motor truck carrier insurance provides protection for your cargo, and by default, for your business.
+What you might not know is that standard motor carrier (MC) insurance may not be providing the coverage you think it does.

-The fact is, not all standard MC insurance policy forms are created equal.
-There may be unexpected exclusions when it comes to coverage of loss or damage.
-Your carrier insurance coverage form may have also changed since the last time you reviewed it without your knowledge.
+It’s a fact that not all standard MC insurance policy forms are created equal.
+There may be some unexpected exclusions when it comes to coverage of loss or damage.
+Not only that, but your carrier insurance coverage form may have changed without your knowledge since the last time you really reviewed it.

-Your standard coverage typically will not cover certain loss or damage scenarios such as “Acts of God”, unattended vehicle, or theft.
-Your standard insurance may also exclude many commodities you currently move on a regular basis.
+Standard coverage will typically not cover certain loss or damage scenarios such as “Acts of God,” unattended vehicle, or theft.
+Your standard insurance may also exclude many commodities that you currently move on a regular basis.

-Contingent insurance is purchased as an add-on to standard MC policies, and is exactly what it sounds like – it’s contingent upon the standard MC insurance policy failing.
-As a matter of fact, you can’t even file a claim with contingent insurance until it’s already been denied by the standard policy.
-It depends on the carrier to be diligent in reporting damage, communicating with the adjuster, insurance company, etc. If that carrier drags their feet on the process, Brokers can be put in a difficult position with their clients.
+Contingent insurance is purchased as an add-on to standard MC policies, and it is exactly what it sounds like – insurance that’s contingent upon the standard MC insurance policy failing.
+As a matter of fact, you can’t file a claim with a contingent insurance policy until it has been denied by the standard policy.
+So, it becomes dependent on the carrier to be diligent in reporting damage, communicating with the adjuster and the insurance company, etc. If the carrier is slow to move on any of those processes, brokers may be put in a difficult position with their clients.
 They may have to choose between eating the cost of the claim to satisfy their client or risk their business relationship.
-This is considered a “non-primary position” – not generally a good position to be in for a Broker in the event of a claim.
+This is considered a “non-primary position” (not a great position for a broker in the event of a claim).

 Most contingent policies will also follow all of the exclusions and non-coverages of standard MC policies.

-And while you hope you’ll never have to file a claim, you can rest assured that if you do, your claim will be handled by a professional claims team.
-That way you don’t have to spend hour after hour on the phone with your client, the carrier and the insurance adjuster.
-You’ll also preserve your relationship with your client, avoiding what can often become an adversarial situation – potentially losing your client.
+And while it’s easy to hope you’ll never have to file a claim, rest assured that if you do, your claim will be handled by a professional claims team.
+That way you don’t have to spend hour after hour on the phone with your client, the carrier, and the insurance adjuster.
+It will also help you preserve business relationships with clients since you’ll avoid what can often become an adversarial situation (resulting in the potential loss of a client).

-When it comes to additional insurance coverage for your cargo, make sure you make the decision that makes the most sense for your load – and your business relationships.
+When it comes to additional insurance coverage for your cargo, feel secure in a decision that makes sense for the loads you need moved and your business relationships.